Remark on the local well-posedness of compressible non-Newtonian fluids with initial vacuum: Second order -estimates for the non-linear elliptic system

 Considering the symmetric part of the gradient adds further complexity to the problems at hand.
 Regrettably, the techniques employed in \cite{Uhlenbeck} and \cite{Cia-Maz} do not readily lend themselves to the case involving the symmetric part of the gradient.
 Nonetheless, specific results can be found in literature.
-For instance, in \cite{Veiga} Beir{\~a}o da Veiga showed $W^{2,q}$-estimates for the $p$-Laplacian operator with symmetric part of the gradient, however only, when the parameter $p$ is close to $2$, see also \cite{Bers-Ruz} and the references cited therein for more information on this topic.
-Counterexamples for higher regularity are discussed for instance in \cite{Schaftingen2009, Escauriaza2017}.
+For instance, in \cite{Veiga} Beir{\~a}o da Veiga showed $W^{2,q}$-estimates for the $p$-Laplacian operator with symmetric part of the gradient, however only, when the parameter $p$ is close to $p=2$, see also \cite{Bers-Ruz} and the references cited therein for more information on this topic.
+Counterexamples for $W^{2,q}$-regularity are discussed for instance in \cite{Schaftingen2009, Escauriaza2017}.

-In the rest of this section, we present our contribution on the regularity of solution to system \eqref{eq:ellip-prob}, namely, Proposition \ref{prop:elliptic-estimates}, Proposition \ref{elliptic-estimates_vega} and Remark \ref{rem:H2estimate}.
-To begin, in Proposition \ref{prop:elliptic-estimates}, we establish the $W^{2,p}$-estimates in the one-dimensional case, assuming the usual elliptic conditions.
-Subsequently, in Proposition \ref{elliptic-estimates_vega}, we demonstrate the $W^{2,p}$-estimates by employing the approach introduced in \cite{Veiga}, but with the additional ability to quantify our smallness assumptions on $\mu$ and $\lambda$.
-Lastly, in Remark \ref{rem:H2estimate}, we employ the energy estimate method to establish the $H^2$-estimate.
+In the rest of this section, we present our contribution on the regularity of solution to system \eqref{eq:ellip-prob}, namely, Propositions~\ref{elliptic-estimates_vega}, \ref{prop:elliptic-estimates} and \ref{rem:H2estimate}.
+Here, we focus on the second order estimates.
+The $W^{1,p}$-estimates and the existence and uniqueness of solutions are discussed in the concrete Example~\ref{ex:ex1}.
+To begin with, in Proposition \ref{elliptic-estimates_vega}, we demonstrate for general space dimension $d$ the second order $L^p$-estimates by employing the approach introduced in \cite{Veiga} by Beir{\~a}o da Veiga, where we have to assume additional smallness conditions on the functions $\mu$ and $\lambda$ in addition to the ellipticity conditions \eqref{eq:ellipticity2}--\eqref{eq:ellipticity}.
+This includes functions $\mu,\lambda$ close to constants, and $\mu$ with certain ($p$-$\delta$)-structure.
+Here, in addition to \cite{Veiga}, we are able to quantify these smallness assumptions in Example~\ref{ex:ex1}.
+In the one-dimensional case $d=1$ assuming only the usual ellipticity conditions \eqref{eq:ellipticity2}--\eqref{eq:ellipticity}, we establish in Proposition \ref{prop:elliptic-estimates} the second order $L^{p}$-\textit{a priori} estimate.
+Lastly, in Proposition~\ref{rem:H2estimate}, we show that the $L^2$-second order \textit{a priori} estimate follows for any space dimension from the ellipticity conditions \eqref{eq:ellipticity2}--\eqref{eq:ellipticity}.